joshtynjala/actionscript-3.0-developers-guide/text/using-the-textfield-class/advanced-text-rendering.md

 - Creating and using a run-time shared library containing embedded font symbols

-For more details about how to embed fonts in applications, see “Embedded fonts for dynamic or input text fields” in _Using Flash_ .
+For more details about how to embed fonts in applications, see "Embedded fonts for dynamic or input text fields" in _Using Flash_ .

 </div>